 In instances where everybody does turn up, this can result in the airline asking for volunteers to take a later flight.
 If no one volunteers they will pick someone to miss out – this is known as denied boarding.

 If you have been denied boarding due to the flight being overbooked then you are eligible for denied boarding compensation of up to 600 Euros – depending on the distance of the flight and the delay time.

-It’s important to note that if you volunteer to take a later flight then you aren’t entitled to claim compensation under EU261 and you should negotiate some compensation directly with the airline as a condition for volunteering.
+It’s important to note that if you volunteer to take a later flight then you aren’t entitled to claim compensation under EU261 and UK equivalent and you should negotiate some compensation directly with the airline as a condition for volunteering.

-EU261 compensation for denied boarding is only applicable in situations where there aren’t any volunteers or if there are some volunteers but not enough to free up the seats needed and the airline then has to choose passengers to miss out.
+EU261 / UK equivalent compensation for denied boarding is only applicable in situations where there aren’t any volunteers or if there are some volunteers but not enough to free up the seats needed and the airline then has to choose passengers to miss out.

 If you volunteer to take the next flight then you won’t be able to claim compensation but the airline still has to provide you with care and assistance while you wait – this means food and drink and overnight accommodation (if necessary).
 You can also usually negotiate some additional vouchers or compensation at the time of volunteering.

-Delayed flights are also covered under EU261 as long as the criteria for where the flight departs and arrives are met.
+Delayed flights are also covered under the regulation as long as the criteria for where the flight departs and arrives are met.

 Flights can be delayed for a wide range of reasons but some of the most common are: